 - 1. Enter the full path to the archive location in the Path field, or select the required location in the tree (p.
-108). - 2.
+137). - For the management server: in the folders tree, select the managed vault. - 2.
 In the table to the right of the tree, select the archive.
 The table displays the names of the archives contained in each location you select. - While you are reviewing the location content, archives can be added, deleted or modified by another user or by the program itself according to scheduled operations.
 Use the Refresh button to refresh the list of archives. - 3.
 Click OK.